jasl/vibe_photos_v4/blueprints/phase_final/docs/04_implementation_guide.md

 - Database:
   - Define PostgreSQL + pgvector schema based on `../specs/database_schema.sql` (adapted to PostgreSQL syntax).
   - Implement migrations via Alembic or a similar tool.
-  - Implement a data migration path from SQLite (where feasible).
+  - Implement a data migration path from existing cache artifacts (where feasible).
 - Vector search:
   - Create pgvector columns for embeddings and region embeddings.
   - Build indexes and tune parameters for 30k–100k photos.